PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Game/ActionScript Setup.md

     			}
 ```

-For the Logger, you will need to set up a text area which will receive the log strings and display them.
+For the *Logger*, you will need to set up a text area which will receive the log strings and display them.
 To do that we use:

 *< s:Group id=”LogSlot” includeInLayout = “false” >< s:layout >< s:VerticalLayoutpaddingLeft=”700″ paddingRight=”10″paddingTop=”10″ paddingBottom=”10″gap=”5″/ >< /s:layout >< s:Label text=”Log” fontSize=”18″ fontWeight=”bold” / >< s:TextArea width=”200″ height=”500″ id=”logArea” / >< /s:Group >*